 - There's also Estelle from Tales of Vesperia, who meets Yuri and follows him on an adventure in order to warn Flynn about danger.
 Oh, and also to discover a world outside of the royal palace.

 - Princess Zelda seems to suffer chronic Parental Abandonment.
-However, in The Legend of Zelda: A Link to the Past he was somehow removed by Agahnim and "recovered" during the ending sequence.
+However, in The Legend of Zelda: A Link to the Past her father was somehow removed by Agahnim and "recovered" during the ending sequence.
 In The Legend of Zelda: Ocarina of Time he was just off camera in the scene where Link and Zelda spy on Ganondorf during their first meeting; Hylia only knows what happened to him after that.

 - The Legend of Zelda: Twilight Princess plays with this:

 - While Zelda retains the title of princess through the story, it's only because Zant's invasion occurred right before her coronation ceremony.
 If it weren't for him, she would have been formally known as Queen Zelda, which explains why Zant goes to her to get the surrender.note

 - The titular Twilight Princess is apparently the absolute albeit recently deposed ruler of the Twilight Realm.
 Of interest is the fact that Midna was apparently elected by the people to serve as the Princess, instead of Zant.
 A democratic monarchy.
 Note that while "Princess" is not the correct title for the female ruler of a kingdom, it is correct for the female ruler of a principality.

 - Something similar applies to The Legend of Zelda: Spirit Tracks: Zelda is not the queen, because she's just a child yet and therefore actually only second-in-command to her Minister, Cole.
-It's unclear if she became Queen by the end of the game or if a new Minister was named, due to the original one being killed in the final battle, along with Malladus.
+It's unclear if she becomes Queen by the end of the game or if a new Minister is named, due to the original one being killed in the final battle, along with Malladus.